DoTheEvo/veeam-prometheus-grafana/README.md

 * Data size - The size of the data being backedup up.<br>
-  There is an issue of being unable to get the correct size for agent based backups that target specific files/folders.
+  There is an issue of being unable to get the correct size for agent based backups that target specific folders.
 If the backup target would be entire machine or a partition the data would be correct.<br>
-  To solve it at get some size approximation the size of the last vbk file multiplied by `1.3` is used.
+  To get at least some size approximation the size of the last vbk file multiplied by `1.3` is used in the report.
 * Backup size - the combined size all backups of the job.

 # DEPLOY.cmd file